GoogleCloudPlatform/podcast/site/content/post/episode-95-sourcegraph-with-quinn-slack/index.md

 +++

-[Sourcegraph](https://sourcegraph.com) provides navigation tools for source code, and it's powered by Go and Google Cloud Platform.
+[Sourcegraph](https://sourcegraph.com) provides navigation tools for source code, and it's powered by Go and Google Cloud.
 [Quinn Slack](https://twitter.com/sqs), CEO and co-founder, joins your co-hosts [Francesc](https://twitter.com/francesc) and [Mark](https://twitter.com/Neurotic) to discuss how they built their features on top of our infrastructure.